CSSUoB/resources/README.md

 ### CSS

-Where possible, the full logo should be used, and using the bold version of the logo where possible.
+In all cases, the full logo should be used.
+The bold variant should be preferred, where possible, but is not required.
 They are available in this repository.

 ## Fonts

-The font which is used in the Logos is [Inconsolata](https://fonts.google.com/specimen/Inconsolata).
-The logo uses the bold weighting of this font.
+The font to be used in the logos is the bold variant of [Inconsolata](https://fonts.google.com/specimen/Inconsolata).
+The non-bold version may be used only as a fallback, where the bold is not suitable or is unavailable.